ps-tuebingen-courses/pl1-lecture-notes/src/19-shift-reset/shift-reset.md

 first-class continuations often need to make use of mutable state.

 This is different with _delimited continuations_.
-Delimited continuations only represent a part of the call-stack, namely the part up to the next invocation of ``reset``.
+Delimited continuations only represent a segement of the call-stack.
 Delimited continuations behave like functions, that is, they return a value and are hence composable.

 Delimited continuations have many quite powerful applications, ranging from advanced exception handling